 In 2014 we capitalized internal costs of \$5.0 million related to the development of software that is used to design products for CGD Systems' customers.
 This software was placed in service in late fiscal 2014.
-Amortization of this software totaled \$1.0 million in 2015 and \$0.4 million in 2014.
+Amortization of this software totaled \$1.0 million, \$1.0 million, and \$0.4 million in fiscal years 2016, 2015, and 2014, respectively.

-Our provisions for depreciation of plant and equipment and amortization of leasehold improvements amounted to \$10.1 million, \$7.8 million and \$8.7 million in 2015, 2014 and 2013, respectively.
+Our provisions for depreciation of plant and equipment and amortization of leasehold improvements and software amounted to \$11.4 million, \$10.1 million and \$7.8 million in 2016, 2015 and 2014, respectively.
 Generally, we use straight-line methods for depreciable real property over estimated useful lives ranging from 15 to 39 years or for leasehold improvements, the term of the underlying lease if shorter than the estimated useful lives.
-We use accelerated methods (declining balance and sum-of-the-years-digits) for machinery and equipment and software over estimated useful lives ranging from 5 to 10 years.
+We use accelerated methods (declining balance and sum-of-the-years-digits) for machinery and equipment and software other than our ERP system over estimated useful lives ranging from 5 to 10 years.